-Conducts research activities in the field of information technology with a view to identify the needs for standardization
+- Conducted research activities in the field of information technology with a view to identify the needs for standardization

-Drafts JIS in the field of information technology
+- Drafted JIS in the field of information technology

-Promotes interchange between various standardization bodies, domestic or overseas, national or regional/international, with a view to smooth exchange and disseminate information
+- Promoted interchange between various standardization bodies, domestic or overseas, national or regional/international, with a view to smooth exchange and disseminate information

 INSTAC XML specifications

-More information: INSTAC website.
+More information: RELAX NG website.